 Turning to intermediate exports, we also find an amplifying effect of trade exposure.
-Moving from the bottom quartile to the top quartile country-sector in the world intermediate goods exportsto-output ratio distribution implies that a one percentage point shock to U.S. monetary policy will have almost identical effects as moving over the IQR of the total exports ratio.
+Moving from the bottom quartile to the top quartile country-sector in the world intermediate goods exports-to-output ratio distribution implies that a one percentage point shock to U.S. monetary policy will have almost identical effects as moving over the IQR of the total exports ratio.
 However, a similar calculation using the difference between the top and bottom deciles of intermediate trade implies that the same U.S. monetary policy contraction will lower the investment ratio by an additional 0.093 percentage points when considering the world trade ratio, which is around sixty percent of the average effect of the monetary policy shock.
 The calculations using the U.S.-only intermediate trade ratio again yield about half of the effect relative to exposure to world trade.

 Finally, we consider the network measure of international trade, the weighted outdegree.
 Moving from the bottom quartile to the top quartile country-sector in the world weighted outdegree distribution implies that a one percentage point contraction in U.S. monetary policy leads to firm investment falling by 0.016 percentage points, or about ten percent of the average effect of the monetary policy shock.
-Considering the difference between deciles roughly doubles the effect relato U.S. Monetary Policy Shocks

-31This is akin to looking at a standard deviation of the distribution, but given that the normalized variables are still somewhat skewed, we opt for the IQR.
+31 This is akin to looking at a standard deviation of the distribution, but given that the normalized variables are still somewhat skewed, we opt for the IQR.